Tom Grivosti

-Tom Grivosti (born 15 June 1999) is an English professional footballer who plays as a defender for League of Ireland Premier Division club St Patrick's Athletic.
-He has previously played for Ross County, Elgin City (on loan) and also Bolton Wanderers at youth level, from whom he spent time on loan at Skelmersdale United.
+Tom Grivosti (born 15 June 1999) is an English professional footballer who plays as a defender for League of Ireland Premier Division club Dundalk.
+He has previously played for Bolton Wanderers, Skelmersdale United, Ross County, Elgin City and St Patrick's Athletic.

 Career

 Early career

 Born and raised in Liverpool, Grivosti played for local side MSB Woolton from Under-6 level until moving to the youth academy at Bolton Wanderers.
 Grivosti was loaned out to Skelmersdale United in January 2017.
 He made one appearance for the club, a 4–1 loss to Blyth Spartans.

 After being released by Bolton Wanderers in the summer of 2017, he signed for Scottish side Ross County where he initially played for their reserve side, winning the North of Scotland League.

 Ross County

 Grivosti made his senior debut for Ross County on 20 October 2018 against Ayr United in the Scottish Championship, coming on as a substitute for Callum Morris in the second half.
 He scored his first goal for Ross County in April 2019, in a 1–0 win against Dunfermline Athletic.
+On 30 October 2019, he suffered an injury in a game against Rangers which kept him out of action for a full calendar year.